Early Sex Shops in New Zealand

 Kegel balls are a much desired item by women.
 They are not strictly speaking a toy though.
 They are a pair of connected weighty balls, to be held inside the vagina.
 The vagina grips onto them to stop the balls falling out, and in doing so, strengthens the pelvic and vaginal muscles.
 This makes any woman feel tighter, and are especially useful after childbirth.

-Penis Pumps are the closest a man can get to instantly improve his size.
+Penis Pumps are the best a man can get for instantly improving his size.
 A vacuum cylinder slips over his erect penis and when he squeezes the trigger, the air is sucked out of the cylinder, making him longer and wider.
 The results are sadly not permanent, but he can remain larger than usual for the evening by wearing a tight cock ring.

 Bondage for All